 Due to the maturity of the scheme, the Fund has been operating a cash flow shortfall from its dealings with members for a few years.
-The Fund does have investment income in excess of this paid into the Fund.
+For the year ended 31 March 2023, the Fund reported a deficit of £18.9m.
+The Fund forecasts this shortfall will continue during the going concern period from April 2023 to 31 March 2025, with the cumulative shortfall forecast to be £115m.